Drawstrings on both sides to link the top to the trunks.

 YOU ARE AN INTERMEDIATE SURFER

 You regularly go surfing.
 During your sessions, you paddle out to the line-up, duck dive under the breaking waves if you are on a shortboard, or turtle roll if you are on a longboard, then surf waves of less than one metre.
 You often fall and are used to being shaken about underwater.
-Your swimsuit must meet the requirements of your practice and stay in place for each of your movements.
-We have designed a range for you that is suited to your regular practice and your body shape.
+Your swimsuit must meet the requirements of your activity and stay in place for each of your movements.
+We have designed a range for you that is suited to your regular activity and your body shape.

 How to choose your UV protection T-shirt (Part 1)

 All of our UV-resistant T-shirts are UPF 50+, i.e. they have the maximum level of sun protection.
 The choice between them will therefore be made based on the length of the sleeves and will depend on what it will be used for.
 The constraints are greatest for surfing so we decided to build our range primarily for surfing.